estbeetoo/node-red-contrib-globalcache/README.md

 # What's inside?
 It will include three nodes:

-'gc-controller' : a unique CONFIG node that holds connection configuration for GlobalCache and will acts as the encapsulator for GlobalCache access.
+'globalcache-controller' : a unique CONFIG node that holds connection configuration for GlobalCache and will acts as the encapsulator for GlobalCache access.
 As a node-red 'config' node, it cannot be added to a graph, but it acts as a singleton object that gets created in the the background when you add an 'gc' or 'gc-device' node and configure it accordingly.

--- 'gc-out' : GlobalCache output node that can send GlobalCache, so it can be used with function blocks.
+-- 'globalcache-out' : GlobalCache output node that can send GlobalCache, so it can be used with function blocks.

--- 'gc-in': GlobalCache listener node, who emits flow messages based on activity on the GlobalCache bus.
+-- 'globalcache-in': GlobalCache listener node, who emits flow messages based on activity on the GlobalCache bus.
 Not working in v0.2.0.

 -- payload contains: